Jazz Studies and Contemporary Media

 - To determine “good standing in the major” as required by Eastman policy

-Pass/Fail only; no letter or number grades.
-Failure of two consecutive juries will result ion automatic dismissal from the JCM degree program.
+Pass/Fail: Juries are graded as “pass/fail” – there are no letter or number grades.
+Failure of two consecutive juries will result in automatic dismissal from the JCM degree program.
 Students who fail the freshman or sophomore jury will typically be advised to consider alternative Eastman degree programs or transfer to another institution.